Is Kenya Safe to Visit? 10 Health and Safety Tips for Travelers

 9. Is Kenya safe for LGBTQ+ travelers?

-Despite the government laws against LGBTQ+ travel, Nairobi has a fairly prominent LGBTQ+ community.
+Despite the government laws against LGBTQ+ relationships, Nairobi has a fairly prominent LGBTQ+ community.
 Areas outside of Nairobi are much more conservative and traditional but coming across LGBTQ+ events and parties is not uncommon.

 10. Is Kenya safe for female solo travelers?